Chronology

 September 1967

 Submits Illustration for "Romanze, or The Music Students" (I) and Illustration for "Romanze, or The Music Students" (II) for In Memory of My Feelings: A Selection of Poems by Frank O’Hara, an unbound book (2,500 numbered on colophon page) of two musically derived Modern images drawn on a plastic surface.
-Edited by Bill Berkson, the works are done in honor of O’Hara, an assistant curator at MoMA who had died tragically.
+Edited by Bill Berkson, the works are done in honor of poet O’Hara, who was also an assistant curator at MoMA, who died tragically in July.

 November 1967

-Super Sunset Billboard is installed on Sabol’s handball court in Villanova, Pennsylvania.
-Covering six plywood panels and painted by hand, it is later destroyed.
+Super Sunset Billboard is installed on Sabol’s tennis backboard in Villanova, Pennsylvania.

 November 4–December 17, 1967